 The plane faces of the parts are selectable; they are highlighted with a yellow stipple pattern when the mouse hovers over them, and appear with a red stipple pattern when they are selected.
 Here, we have selected a face on the inside of one of the slots on the green side, and a point on the orange divider.
 If it is difficult to select the faces because other entities are getting highlighted instead, then try zooming in more.

-Select Constrain → On Face; the part may now move only in such a way as to maintain that point within the plane of that face.
+Select Constrain → On Plane; the part may now move only in such a way as to maintain that point within the plane of that face.
 Rotate the view into several different orientations (by middle-dragging with the mouse) and try dragging the part.
 As drawn here, it will be possible to move the part in the Y and Z directions, but not the X direction.
 So if the view is roughly aligned to the YZ plane, for example, then the part will seem to have two degrees of freedom, but if the view is aligned to the XY plane then it will seem to have only one.
 Of course, the part actually has two degrees of freedom; it started with three translational degrees of freedom, and the point-on-face constraint has subtracted one.

 Next, select the plane of the top of the grey base and a point on the bottom of the green side, as indicated in the image above.
-Again choose Constrain → On Face.
+Again choose Constrain → On Plane.
 The part now has only one degree of freedom, and may be dragged only parallel to the Y axis.
 Finally, select the outer face of the green side, and a point on the outside of one of the orange divider's tabs, as indicated below.

 Again constrain the point on the face.
 The green side's position is now locked.
 Point-on-face constraints are useful when constraining assemblies, because each constraint subtracts only a single degree of freedom.
 This is useful when constraining an assembly only partially, for example if we wish to drag the parts and produce an exploded view.
 It's often difficult to drag a part's three degrees of freedom if its position is left completely unconstrained, but if the part is constrained with only a single degree of freedom, then it's possible to drag that one degree of freedom with less confusion.